394-win22/Fresh-Stretch/README.md

 # Fresh Stretch

-An app to track expiration dates of food items in your kitchen, also includes tips on how to prolong shelf life and alerts for when things expire
+Fresh Stretch is a web app which helps users track expiration dates of food items in their kitchen.
+Each item also includes tips on how to prolong shelf life and alerts for when things are close to expiring.

 ## Available Scripts